steguess/Tea_Cozy_Website/README.md

 ![Tea Cozy Webpage Screenshot](cozy_tea.png)

-# Live Demo 🌐
-Check out the live demo of the Tea Cozy Website here.

 # Acknowledgements 👏
 This project was built as part of the Codecademy curriculum, following their guidelines and design requirements.
 Thanks to Codecademy for providing such an engaging and educational experience!